gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 ## Domain Assumptions: AutomatedSOS

-* [D8]  The users' local emergency services offer APIs to communicate emergencies.
+* [D9]  The users' local emergency services offer APIs to communicate emergencies.

-* [D9]  The users' local emergency services are always available to receive emergency aid requests.
+* [D10]  The users' local emergency services are always available to receive emergency aid requests.

-* [D10]  The user knows the parameters he needs to have monitored and the thresholds of those parameters.
+* [D11]  The user knows the parameters he needs to have monitored and the thresholds of those parameters.

+* [D12] AutomatedSOS users are arleady registered to Data4Help as individuals.

 ## Domain Assumptions: Track4Run

-* [D11]  Track4Run is to organize No-Profit run so the system doesn't support payments.
+* [D13]  Track4Run is to organize No-Profit run so the system doesn't support payments.

-* [D12]  Track4Run users that enroll a run also own a Data4Help account.
+* [D14]  Track4Run users that enroll a run also own a Data4Help account.

-* [D13]  Users participating to a run must have their monitoring device equipped during the run.
+* [D15]  Users participating to a run must have their monitoring device equipped during the run.

-* [D14]  Track4Run organizers cannot be Data4Help individuals.
+* [D16]  Track4Run organizers cannot be Data4Help individuals.

-* [D15]  Paths specified in runs must be feasible paths, not including obstacles of any genre.
+* [D17]  Paths specified in runs must be feasible paths, not including obstacles of any genre.

 ## Functional Requirements: Data4Help